Robyn on Purpose

 Finding the Blessing

 Life isn’t always gentle.
-Challenges come in many forms—loss, disappointment, unexpected change—and it’s natural to feel overwhelmed in those moments.
-But within every difficult season, there’s an invitation: to shift perspective, to look for what’s being asked of you, and to discover the seed of growth that hardship often carries.
+Challenges come in many forms—loss, disappointment, rejection, unexpected change—and it’s natural to feel overwhelmed in those moments.
+But within every difficult season, there can also be an invitation: to shift perspective, to look at what the experience is revealing, and to discover what hardship may be asking you to see differently.

 Stuck in Blame